 What does the Proof Point look like?

-When a brand wants to claim this about their product you will see one of the following on their website or a website they sell on:
+When a brand makes a Provenance-powered claim about recyclability online, you will see one of the following:

 Why should I trust it?